Local sightings

 Right: Buzzard, Buteo buteo — Picture: Deb Heath.
 One of the most regularly seen of Parish raptors, often on the ground like this as they forage for invertebrates

-the Red Arrows flew low south-east over the village late morning.
+- the Red Arrows flew low south-east over the village late morning.
 Late morning also saw a Sparrowhawk passing low west through the Overton Hill estate.
 House Martin were seen to be in reduced numbers compared with previous days.
 Another Brown House-moth was found in a residential bathroom.
-Red Arrows in formation

-a Beautiful Demoiselle was on buddleia by The Test in Southington.
+- a Beautiful Demoiselle was on buddleia by The Test in Southington.
 A hint of autumn came in the form of a Coal Tit seen visiting Parish gardens.
-Swift

 Right: Swift, Apus apus